 On November 9, 2023, a subsidiary of the Company entered into a credit agreement with WhiteHorse that consisted of a senior secured term loan of \$185.0 million ("Term Loan") as well as a senior secured revolving credit facility of \$25.0 million (the "Revolving Credit Facility" and, together with the Term Loan, the "Credit Facilities").
-Borrowings under the Term Loan and the Revolving Credit Facility bear interest at a rate at the Company's option of either (1) Term SOFR for a specified interest period (at the Company's option) of one to three months plus an applicable margin of up to 6.50% or (2) a base rate plus an applicable margin of up to 5.50%.
+Borrowings under the Term Loan and the Revolving Credit Facility of \$25.0 million (the "Revolving Credit Facility" and, together with the Term Loan, the "Credit Facilities").
+Borrowings under the Term Loan and the Revolving Credit Facility of \$25.0 million (the "Revolving Credit Facility" and, together with the Term Loan, the "Credit Facilities").
+Borrowings under the Term Loan and the Revolving Credit Facility of \$25.0 million (the "Revolving Credit Facility" and, together with the Term SOFR for a specified interest period (at the Company's option) of one to three months plus an applicable margin of up to 6.50% or (2) a base rate plus an applicable margin of up to 5.50%.
 The Term SOFR rate is subject to a "floor" of 1.0%.
 The applicable margins for Term SOFR rate and base rate borrowings are each subject to a reduction as set forth in the credit agreement if the Company maintains a first lien net leverage ratio of less than 2.25:1.00 and greater than or equal to 1.75:1.00 and less than 1.75:1.00, respectively.
 Interest is paid on the last business day of each quarterly interest period except at maturity.
 The credit agreement became effective on November 15, 2023.